eiffel-community/eiffel-remrem-generate/wiki/markdown/usage/lenientvalidation.md

 - format
 - type

-The lenientValidationEnabledToUsers is an optional parameter to CLI and service and possible inputs are true and false.
-The default lenientValidationEnabledToUsers is false.

 The REMReM Generate CLI the lenientValidationEnabled option user can pass through command line option -lv (true/false)

 The REMreM Generate service the lenient validation is enable with two options one is lenientValidationEnabledToUsers is set through configuration file and second one is REST endpoint(/generate) option okToLeaveOutInvalidOptionalFields

-The Configuration parameter for the whole REMReM Generate instance lenientValidationEnabledToUsers (default false) REST parameter for each /generate call okToLeaveOutInvalidOptionalFields (default false)
+The Configuration parameter(lenientValidationEnabledToUsers) for the whole REMReM Generate instance, the default value is false

+The REST parameter(okToLeaveOutInvalidOptionalFields) for each /generate call  the default value is false

 If the configuration parameter is set to false and the REST parameter is set to true REMReM /generate REST call return with an error code stating that it is not allowed to ask for lenient validation.